QuState/cqc_code/README.md

 #### Hume experiments

 The `src/experiments` folder contains interactive mercury notebooks.
+The `src` folder needs to be added to the PYTHONPATH environment variable.

 ##### Single-qubit experiments